rasor/rasor.github.io/content/2020/OpenFaaSDevWindows20.md

     * Tips about accessing clusters: [Accessing Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/)

 #### Install k8s apps

+Arkade makes it easy to install many ready-to-use apps.
+You can print the list it contains:

 ```bash
 # Check which apps arkade lets you easily install: